sam-gc/eagle-lang/README.md

 ### Compiling
 #### Prerequisites
-You will need a development version of LLVM (i.e. the LLVM headers and associated helper programs like `llvm-config`).
+You will need a development version of LLVM with version number >= 3.5 (i.e. the LLVM headers and associated helper programs like `llvm-config`).
 The process of getting LLVM will depend on your particular system.

 You will also need a C compiler, a C++ compiler, make, and GNU Bison and Flex.
+LLVM also requires libzip, curses, and pthreads.

+The compiler should compile under Linux and OS X. OS X Mavericks, Arch Linux, and Ubuntu have all been tested.
+Please note that, under Ubuntu installations (and likely other Linux systems), there may be multiple versions of LLVM in the repositories.
+Make sure to choose the newest one possible; the default will likely be relatively old and therefore unusable.

 #### Build
+As of the current versions of the compiler, users should use the standard UNIX build incantation:
  * `cd` to build folder
- * Run `make guts` to generate C files and header files from the eagle.l and eagle.y grammar files
+ * Run `./configure [--enable-debug]`
- * Run `make` to compile the source
+ * Run `make`
+There is currently no `make install` ... the compiler is far too unstable to think about installing it in the standard system.
+I have merely added the repository directory to my `PATH`.

-At this point you will have a binary called `eagle` which will take as its sole input the name of a code file for which to generate LLVM IR.
+At this point you will have a binary called `eagle` which will take code files as input.

 ### Running
-The latest version of the compiler will create an executable file from one input file.
-When compiling, it implicitly links a file called `rc.o` that it expects in the running directory.
-To create `rc.o`, first run `./eagle rc.egl --compile-rc -o rc.o`.
-At this point you can compile any code files.
-Simply run `./eagle <name-of-file.egl> [-o <executable name>]`.
+The latest version of the compiler can accept multiple input files.
+There are a variety of command line switches, which generally mirror the standard GNU `gcc` switches.
+The compiler currently supports exporting executables, object files (through `-c`), and assembly files.
+All output has an optional optimization pass, defined through `-O0 ... -O3`.
+Only files ending in ".egl" will be compiled.

+The reference counting runtime support code is built in to the compiler (the code is copied from `rc.egl` at configure time).
+Thus there is no need to carry around that file or any object files (as in previous versions).
+To omit the resource counted module headers, use the command switch `--no-rc`.
+Output filename can be chosen with `-o [filename]`.
+See `src/core/main.c` to see a full listing of available commands.

-If you are using the makefile associated with the project, there is a shortcut.
-Any code file in the `examples` folder can be compiled using `make <name-of-file>` omitting the `.egl` suffix.
-This command will create `rc.o` if it doesn't already exist and will then procede to create an executable.
+If you are using the makefile associated with the project, there is a shortcut for building examples.
+Any code file in the
+`examples` folder can be compiled using `make <name-of-file>` omitting the `.egl` suffix.
 Alternatively you can run `make all-examples` to compile every example in the examples folder.
 The resulting binaries will be put in a folder called `builtex`.
 All of the built examples can be removed using `make clean-examples`.
+The more complex "Boggle" example has its own makefile which will work if the `eagle` executable exists in the main project directory.